socialsensingbot/frontend/README.md

 Within the src folder you will find the [app](/src/app) folder which contains the application source code which is covered in [The Application Structure] - best make sure you know [The Structure of an Angular Application] first.

 The [environments](/src/environments) folder contains application variables that are environment specific.
+Most importantly [environment.production](/src/environments/environment.prod.ts) which contains amongst other things the version number of the application - this needs to be updated every time a new release/x.y.z branch is created.

 The [amplify](/amplify) folder contains all the amplify generated configuration and should not be manually edited.

 ### The Application Structure